NerdiNed/first-css-only-project/README.md

 we experimented with some stuff we hadn't used before, such as 'target'

 we tried to use 'target' to access the elemnt that we need.

+p.s. occuered issue : the background color of the project changed, as well as from the registration form due to an unavailable picture that we had chosen.